luukkonenr/megatron-workdir-lumi/README.md

 # megatron-workdir-lumi

 Workdir mainly for internal usage.
 Requires internal project credentials for direct usage.
-With project *353-access you can start a succesfull training started in seconds.
+With project *353-access you can get a succesfull training started in seconds.

 ## Training